dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 The workflow will be the following:

 * Find the first node that is big enough to contain the incoming request.
 * Create a new node at the address `(uintptr_t)cur_node + requested_bytes`.
-Set this node's size to `cur_node->size - requested_bytes - sizeof(Heap_Node)`, we're substracting the size of the Heap_Node struct here because we're going to use some memory in the heap to store this new node.
+Set this node's size to `cur_node->size - requested_bytes - sizeof(Heap_Node)`, we're subtracting the size of the Heap_Node struct here because we're going to use some memory in the heap to store this new node.
 This is the process of inserting into the heap.
 * `cut_node->size` should now be the requested size.
 * In our example we're using a doubly-linked list (i.e. both forward and back), so we'll need to update the current node and the next node's pointers to include this new node (update its pointers too).
-* One edge case to be aware of here is if node that was split was the last node of the heap, The `heap_tail` variable should be updated as well, if it is being used (this depend on design decisions).
+* One edge case to be aware of here is if node that was split was the last node of the heap, The `heap_tail` variable should be updated as well, if it is being used (this depends on design decisions).

 After that the allocator can compute the address to return using `(uintptr_t)cur_node + sizeof(Heap_node)`, since we want to return the memory *after* the node, not the node itself (otherwise the program would put data there and overwrite what we've stored there!).